 It’s important to clean your lenses at the end of every day in order to remove any substances that may have built up.
-And after cleaning make sure your put them in their case with fresh solution.
+And after cleaning make sure you put them in their case with fresh solution.

 Don’t sleep in your contacts

 We have seen extreme cases where patients have left lenses in for so long that they dry to the point of “gluing” to the eyeballs.
-Removing them at this point can tear the top layer of her eye away, causing painful corneal ulcers.
+Removing them at this point can tear the top layer of the eye away, causing painful corneal ulcers.

 Don’t shower in them

 And also remove contacts before swimming or going in a hot tub.